October 1st, 2019

 - Where are we going?

 First, I will explain the basic principles of EVM and fundamental pillars for its implementation.
-I will also provide some practical examples of how EcoSys Enterprise Project Performance (EPP) software helps you apply EVM easily, and to maximum effect.
+Then, I will provide some practical examples of how EcoSys Enterprise Project Performance (EPP) software helps you apply EVM easily, and to maximum effect.

-Key EVM Terminology
+Key Earned Value Management Terminology

 Basic principles of EVM include measuring, forecasting and improving project performance.
 This is accomplished using three key dimensions: